-September 24, 2020: Topaz Labs has been very busy this Summer adding a whole host of new features to Denoise.
+May 26, 2021: Topaz Labs has been very busy adding a whole host of new features to Denoise.

 Comparison View: Now when you upload your images DeNoise AI will show you the best processing mode!
 With the new Comparison View located under the View options, DeNoise will show you a preview of what your image results will be with each of the three modes.
 I used to run each model manually which took time, now I can more easily select the model that produces the best result, so this is a huge time saver for me.

 GPU optimization for NVIDIA cards: Denoise AI v2.3 gives NVIDIA card users a much appreciated speed boost.
 As a NVIDIA card owner myself I can attest to this one, I have noticed a significant difference in processing speed.
 Previously this optimization was only done for Intel cards.